ngoctnq/cryptographic-filematcher/README.md

 ## specifications_

-This is an implementation based on the _Partially Homomorphic Encryption_ called **Paillier Encryption**.
+This is an implementation based on the _Partially Homomorphic Encryption_ called **Paillier Cryptosystem**.

 The hashes are done with SHA3-512 just to be on the safe side.